Frequently Asked Questions (FAQ’s) about Dentist Bundoora

 - What happens if Periodontal disease is not treated?

 In most cases the condition progresses slowly and eventually as a result of the extensive damage to the support structure, the teeth become mobile and are lost.
-The condition progresses at a different rates around the various teeth which is why all the teeth may not be similarly affected at any one given time.
+The condition progresses at different rates around the various teeth which is why all the teeth may not be similarly affected at any one given time.
 Even around a particular tooth, the condition may progress at a different rate around its different roots.
 The condition can sometimes spread rapidly in certain individuals.

 - How do I know if I have gum disease?

 Bleeding of the gums on brushing is usually an indication of gum inflammation.
-There may be associated bad breath and bad taste in the mouth.
+There may be associated with bad breath and a bad taste in the mouth.
 Some patients may experience small areas of acute inflammation around the gums (periodontal abscesses).